whyeo/nucleus-analysis/pnc_counting/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](../LICENSE) file for details.

 # Contact
-For any questions or issues, please open an issue on the [GitHub repository](https://github.com/yourusername/nucleus-analysis/issues).
+For any questions or issues, please open an issue [here](https://github.com/whyeo/nucleus-analysis/issues).